CHAT-CLASS-25/Fantasy/README.md

 If we want to just write to each other in here, I think we could if I remembeer to look at it regularly.

+"spells you can't use" isnt a typo. someone gives you the spell, you cant use it, you REVEIW INFO, find a magician, and give them a spell in return for something